thamoui/js-cookie-clicker/README.md

 Add a `button` with the *ID* `multiply`.
 Then write a variable to the display the button in *JS*.
 Create a click counter as variable and name it  `multiplier` with value equal to `1`).
 After that create a`function` associated with the click multiplier called `augmenterMultiplicateur`.

 ## Level 5: _Using the multiplier_
-Making the score increase via the click, the first button is more than `1` but the value of the multiplier.
+Making the score increase by the value of the multiplier for each click.
 For example, if I clicked once on the multiplier button, each click on the first button now add `2` instead of `1`.

 ## Level 6: _Multiplying the price_
 The multiplier allows you to gain score faster but this should not be free!
 For instance each time you click on the multiplier button this will deduct `50` score from your total gained score.